Small Cap: Bellamy's Australia

 Bellamy's Organic is Australia's leading producer and distributor of 100% Australian made organic baby food products.

 The demand for Australian made organic products is increasing at an exponential rate as mothers around the world want to give their babies quality product.
 Demand is particularly acute in the giant Chinese market, which has been hit by contamination issues of its home-grown product.

 The investment lesson.

-We thought this company was expensive when we bought it but realised that it fell into our “Genuine Growth” category.
-These are companies where demand for their product is forecast to grow no matter what the economic conditions.
+We thought this Small Cap was expensive when we bought it but realised that it fell into our “Genuine Growth” category.
+These are Small Caps where demand for their product is forecast to grow no matter what the economic conditions.
 We saw the momentum and jumped on board!

 The organic baby formula for success

 In late 2006 Laura McBain took over as the general manager of a struggling, family owned, Tasmanian organic baby formula distributor called Bellamy’s Australia.